ashu1409/telecom_customer_management_system/README.md

 3. Start the development server: npm start

-Note - I committed the main files only where need to to changes according to requirements of the project
+Note - The Main changes has been done according to requirements of the project are :

+public/index.html
+src/components/CustomerForm.js
+src/components/PlanSelection.js
+src/components/CustomerTable.js
+src/services/api.js
+src/App.js
+src/index.js

+please focus on these files